Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Wilson averages 232.6 passing yards per game in 11 matchups against the Cardinals, 8.9 fewer yards his over/under in Sunday's game.
+- In 11 matchups against the Cardinals, Wilson averaged 232.6 passing yards per game, 2.9 yards below his over/under for Sunday.

 - Wilson threw a touchdown pass eight times and multiple TDs in five of those contests against the Cardinals.